Irenegs/42-Minishell/README.md

 ### heredoc + señales:
 C-c dentro de heredoc lo corta y vuelve a la shell sin ejecutar ninguna instrucción $?=130 C-\ no hace nada
-C-d cierra el heredoc con un error (bash: warning: here-document at line 160 delimited by end-of-file (wanted 'DELIMITADOR')) pero sigue con las instrucciones $?=0.
+C-d cierra el heredoc con un error (bash: warerning: here-document at line 160 delimited by end-of-file (wanted 'DELIMITADOR')) pero sigue con las instrucciones $?=0.

 ## Parser:
 Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).